huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

    Today, as a licensed Realtor in Tucson and a member of the Stratton Group at Keller Williams, I bring that same approach to estate property transitions.
    My focus is on coordinating cleanout, vendors, and the home sale itself so families and professionals have one accountable point of contact.

-On this page, I separate â€œprior service companyâ€ proof from â€œreal estate and estate transitionâ€ proof, so you know exactly what you are looking at.
+On this page, I separate "prior service company" proof from "real estate and estate transition" proof, so you know exactly what you are looking at.

 ---